tari-labs/tari-university/src/preface/introduction.md

 - [Crypto101](https://gitpitch.com/tari-labs/tari-university/master?p=/src/cryptography/crypto-1#/) - An introduction to elliptic curve math and digital signatures.
 - [Mimblewimble](https://gitpitch.com/tari-labs/tari-university/master?p=/src/protocols/mimblewimble-1#/) - An introduction to Mimblewimble - a protocol that focuses on scalability and privacy through the implementation of confidential transactions.
 - [Lightning Network for Dummies](https://gitpitch.com/tari-labs/tari-university/master?p=/src/protocols/lightning-network-for-dummies#/) - An introduction to the Lightning Network, including examples of its workings, pros and cons.
-- [Layer 2 Scaling Survey (Part 1)](https://gitpitch.com/tari-labs/tari-university/master?p=/src/scaling/layer2scaling-landscape#/) - An overview of different layer 2 scaling solutions being worked at today, as  well as a basic strengths, weaknesses, opportunities, and threats (SWOT) analysis of each.
-- [Layer 2 Scaling Survey (Part 2)](https://gitpitch.com/tari-labs/tari-university/master?p=/src/scaling/more-landscape#/) - An overview of different layer 2 scaling solutions being worked at today, as  well as a basic strengths, weaknesses, opportunities, and threats (SWOT) analysis of each.
+- [Layer 2 Scaling Survey](https://gitpitch.com/tari-labs/tari-university/master?p=/src/scaling/layer2scaling-landscape#/) - An overview of different layer 2 scaling solutions being worked at today, as  well as a basic strengths, weaknesses, opportunities, and threats (SWOT) analysis of each.
 - [Layer 2 Scaling Executive summary](https://gitpitch.com/tari-labs/tari-university/master?p=/src/scaling/executive-summary#/) - An overview of the scaling landscape, how it will be applicable to Tari, what the scaling context is for Tari, and what viable scaling alternatives exist for Tari.
 - [RGB Protocol](https://gitpitch.com/tari-labs/tari-university/master?p=/src/protocols/rgb-introduction#/) - An introduction to the RGB protocol.
 - [SPV, Merkle Trees and Bloom Filters](https://gitpitch.com/tari-labs/tari-university/master?p=/src/protocols/merkle-trees-and-spv-1#/) - An introduction to Simple Payment Verification (SPV) and how it is achieved with Merkle trees and Bloom Filters.